Samuellucas97/Goal-List-CI-CD/README.md

 |      to generate project's build     |    `./gradlew clean build --info`    |

-Moreover, you can find the avaliable endpoint documentation in http://localhost:8080/swagger-ui.html
+Moreover, you can find the available endpoint documentation in http://localhost:8080/swagger-ui.html

 ## Running SonarQube analysis